 Cafes on Campus

-The Café Gato Rojo is located in the basement of Dudley House.
+The Café Gato Rojo is located in the basement of Lehman Hall.
 This student-run café is an excellent place to read, meet with friends, catch up on work, or attend the occasional poetry reading and ‘open-mic night’.
-The café serves a variety of coffees, teas and patisserie, and is a great place to relax.
-Check the Dudley House website for opening hours.
-Other on-campus eateries include the Knafel Commons in CGIS, Chauhaus in the Graduate School of Design, and the Science Center Greenhouse Café.
+Other on-campus eateries near CMES include Chauhaus in the Graduate School of Design, the Clover Food Lab in the Science Center, and a rotating line-up of food trucks in the Science Center Plaza.